MainShayne233/breakfast/README.md

 ## Using Your Types

-Beyond documenting your data, the type specs for each field are also used to automatically determine how to validate that field.
+Beyond documenting your data, the typespecs for each field are also used to automatically determine how to validate that field.

 In the following example, we can see that a field of type `non_neg_integer()` will not accept a value < 0: